JobbeDeluxe/Simple_OpenTTD_Client/README.md

 - `tools/` – Developer utilities and scripts.

 ## Current Status
 The project is currently a scaffold.
-See `docs/ROADMAP.md` for the implementation plan and `docs/REFERENCES.md` for collected research material on the legacy client and OpenTTD 14.1 APIs.
+See `docs/ROADMAP.md` for the implementation plan, `docs/REFERENCES.md` for collected research material, and `docs/OPEN_TTD_PROTOCOL_DELTAS.md` for a breakdown of the networking differences between OpenTTD 1.10.x and 14.1.

 ## Building (WIP)
 ```bash